QuintinDong/Federated-Active-Learning-with-Reference-Point-Personalized-Calibration-/README.md

-# FedAvg with DINO Detection and Active Learning
+# Federated Active Learning with Reference Point Personalized Calibration for Medical Image Segmentation

 A federated learning framework based on FedAvg with the following integrated features: